adamnew123456/USM/README.md

 ## Installation

 Before starting, you need to have a Bourne-compatible shell (`zsh`, `bash`, `dash`, etc.) since that is the dialect of shell script that the USM startup script uses.
-This experimental branch removes the need for a Python installation, since the core utilities are written purely in POSIX shell script.
+This branch, which used to be experimental, is now stable and is a better official version of USM because it has fewer dependencies.

 First, you need to clone the USM source tree: